mc-ondros/DoodleParty/.documentation/structure.md

 **Purpose:** Documentation of file organization and directory structure.

-## Proposed Better Structure
+## Current Structure

-The current structure mixes concerns and doesn't follow Python best practices.
-Here's the recommended structure using src-layout:
+The project follows Python best practices using src-layout with proper package organization:

 ```
 DoodleHunter/